Tua Tagovailoa Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Matchup vs. Atlanta

-- The Falcons have the NFL's 13th-ranked pass defense this season, yielding 257.6 yards per game through the air.
+- The 257.6 passing yards the Falcons yield per game makes them the NFL's 13th-ranked pass defense this season.

-- The Falcons have conceded 11 passing TDs this season (2.2 per game), ranking them 19th among NFL defenses.
+- With 11 passing TDs allowed this year, the Falcons defense is ranked 19th in the NFL.

 Recent Performances

-- In last week's matchup with the Jaguars, Tagovailoa completed 70.2% of his passes for 329 yards, while tossing two touchdowns with one interception.
+- Tagovailoa put together a 329-yard performance against the Jaguars last week, completing 70.2% of his passes and throwing for two touchdowns with one interception.

-- He also carried the ball three times for 22 yards, averaging 7.3 yards per attempt on the ground.
+- Tagovailoa added 22 yards on three carries, averaging 7.3 yards per attempt.

-- Tagovailoa has thrown for 329 passing yards over his last three games (109.7 per game) and has a 70.2% completion percentage (33-of-47), throwing two touchdown passes with one interception.
+- Tagovailoa has racked up 329 passing yards (109.7 per game) and has a 70.2% completion percentage (33-for-47) over his last three appearances, tossing two touchdowns and one interception.

 Tagovailoa's Miami Teammates